deannabeatty/deannabeatty.github.io/_pages/cv.md

 2019
 * Conducted research on coral reef ecology within the French Polynesia Long Term Ecological Network (LTER)
 * Mentored undergraduate and graduate students in field experimental design, data analysis, and visual presentation of scientific material
-* Developed assays for rapid screening of coral antibacterial properties in response to warming, algal contact, and corallivory
+* Developed assays for rapid screening of coral antibacterial properties in response to warming, algal contact, and symbioses with fishes

 **Georgia Institute of Technology**<br/>
 PI: Mark Hay<br/>